TheGiga/discord_minecraft-server/README.md

 - [ ] Upload plugins
 - [ ] Make `/start` templates.

+## Configurable
+You can configure most of the stuff, just change variables in `config.py` file to your desired ones.
+There is more info on what's what in the file.

 ### HTTP Server
 You need an HTTP server *(python http.server, or any other to your desire, bot just puts `.zip` files to specific path)* to download world(s) from server, because discord sucks and can't give enough file size for bigger wordls.